LauraJones929/portfolio-P4/README.md

 ## Deployment

 This project was created using Gitpod, which enabled me to stage and commit the files via Git (version control).
 All of the files necessary to run this website have been stored in a GitHub repository.
-The site was deployed using Heroku *(see below*).
+The site was deployed using Heroku and AWS *(see below*).

 ### Forking the GitHub repository